Sunday, 16 March 2025

 The second sculpture looked a lot like Gazoo from The Flintstones (...)
 Since it was an alien you don’t really have to follow any particular physiology, so I made a rendition where we had a body just bordering the embryo stage.
 Chris Carter was really happy about it.'

-Even this more relatively simple effect gave problems for Lindala, as the sculpture would have to be pulled out of liquid nitrogen on camera.
+Even this fairly simple effect caused problems for Lindala, as the sculpture would have to be pulled out of liquid nitrogen on camera.
 Lindala recalled in Fangoria;

 'When you pull something out of (liquid nitrogen), it's still quite wet and frosts over, then steam comes off of it because of the vast temperature change.
 We ended up making the embryos out of a clear-casting resin.
 Thank god we had several, because there are a few scenes you won't see in the show.